MichaelKazembe/alx-low_level_programming/0x00-hello_world/README.md

 TASK 1.
 Compiler: Write a script that compiles a C file but does not link.

 TASK 2.
 Assembler: Write a script that generates the assembly code of a C code and save it in an output file.

+TASK 3.
+Name: Write a script that compiles a C file and creates an executable named cisfun